 Federal budgets are about priorities and tough choices.
 In the late 1990s, President Clinton and a Republican-led Congress balanced a budget from 1998 to 2001 because they compromised on both spending cuts and increased taxes.
 If Congress is going to balance the budget ever again, the ideologically driven politics need to give way to reasoned decision and thought.
-Unfortunately, the Republican majority passed a budget that cut investment in transportation and education and shifted massive health care costs onto seniors, while protecting many special interest tax loopholes and subsidies.
-Congress could balance the budget within a decade by making strategic cuts, ending wasteful subsidies, and ensuring that large corporations and the wealthiest Americans pay their fair share of taxes.
+Unfortunately, Republicans continue to promote budgets that cut investments in transportation and education, and shifts massive health care costs onto seniors, while protecting many special interest tax loopholes and subsidies.
+Congress could balance the budget by making strategic cuts, ending wasteful subsidies, and ensuring that large corporations and the wealthiest Americans pay their fair share of taxes.

 Balanced Budget Amendment